-Take Us with You Whenever You Go Abroad
+Take Us With You Wherever You Go Abroad

 The mission of the Department of State’s Bureau of Consular Affairs is to protect the lives and serve the interests of U.S. citizens abroad.
 We provide information to help you assess for yourself the risks of international travel and what steps to take to ensure your safety when you decide to go abroad.